NicoDev01/AI-CMS/README.md

 <img width="1200" height="475" alt="GHBanner" src="https://github.com/user-attachments/assets/0aa67016-6eaf-458a-adb2-6e31a0763ed6" />
 </div>

-# Run and deploy your AI Studio app
+# Webmen CMS

-This contains everything you need to run your app locally.
+This is a content management system built with React and TypeScript, featuring AI-powered content generation using the Gemini API.

-View your app in AI Studio: https://ai.studio/apps/drive/1J6G8BxtSWZKxY62ssKWlFjHkicbDeom0
+This repository contains everything you need to run the app locally.

 ## Run Locally